xin-001/LibManagementSys/README.md

 # LibManagementSys

 <p>
-The library system can have two systems.
+The library manager can have two systems.
 One is the system for the administrator to manage books.
 The administrator can <br/>
 (1) find a book, <br/>
 (2) add new books, <br/>